Booksellers Sound Off About Bookshop.org

 “We believe that bookstores are essential to a healthy culture.
 They’re where authors can connect with readers, where we discover new writers, where children get hooked on the thrill of reading that can last a lifetime.
 They’re also anchors for our downtowns and communities.”

 Facing the behemoth of Amazon’s extensive bookselling services, an organization like Bookshop may seem to have a hopeless battle ahead.
-However, the company’s growth since January proves otherwise.
-“We launched Bookshop on January 28th of 2020 with a total of 93 bookstores on the platform for our launch -- as of today, we have 1,016 ABA bookstores on our site as affiliates and 1,102 bookstores in our profit-share pool.”
+However, the company’s growth proves otherwise.
+Bookshop launched on January 28th of 2020 with a total of 93 bookstores on the platform, and as of now they have 1,323 bookstores in the profit-share pool, and a total of 50,023 affiliates on the site.
+Over $21 have been distributed to indie bookstores worldwide with $18.7 million going to U.S. bookstores.
+The stores earned $12.7 million in direct commissions.
+A complete 2nd Anniversary Impact Statement can be viewed HERE.

 But that’s not the only option for online shoppers!
 If you don’t wish to select a single store, your Bookshop order will still contribute to an earnings pool that is distributed equally among several indie bookstores.
 Bookshop also has an affiliate program that supports anyone who advocates for books.
 In addition to paying a 10% commission on every sale, the affiliate program gives a matching 10% to independent bookstores.
 Anyone who promotes books can sign up to be an affiliate, but the program is especially helpful to independent authors and book clubs.
 (Be sure to check out the Independent Publisher affiliate bookshop here: https://bookshop.org/shop/independentpublisher)